-Andrea Moneta MArch PhD is Course Leader for BA (Hons) Theatre Design, module leader for the Year Three main module and Contextual Studies 2 module and teaches on a number of modules across the course.
+Andrea Moneta MArch PhD FHEA PGCAP is Senior Lecturer for BA (Hons) Theatre Design, module leader for the Year Three main module and Contextual Studies 2 module and teaches on a number of modules across the course.

 Having a particular interest in exploring the intersection between theatre and architecture, he is actively involved in researching and teaching in these areas and is leading research for Design for Stage and Screen.